 How is bleeding in the digestive tract treated?

-- treat the bleeding site and surrounding tissue with a heat probe, electric current, or laser
+- treat the bleeding site and surrounding tissue with a heat probe, an electric current, or a laser

 - close affected blood vessels with a band or clip

 An interventional radiologist can use an angiogram to inject medications or other materials into blood vessels to stop some types of bleeding.
 When infections or ulcers cause the bleeding, health care providers prescribe medications to treat the problem.
 When a person has severe acute bleeding or bleeding that does not stop, a surgeon may need to perform a laparoscopy or laparotomy to stop the bleeding.

 How can bleeding in the digestive tract be prevented?